jarviscanada/jarvis_data_eng_KevinShimotakahara/linux_sql/README.md

-# Linux Clustering Montitoring Agent
+# Linux Clustering Monitoring Agent
 ## 1.0 Introduction
 This project automates the monitoring of a Linux server cluster's activity.
 Machine usage data and hardware information gets stored